-The second PC shows considerable more variability in its spatial loading pattern, and a larger impact of age uncertainty.
+The second PC shows considerable more variability in its spatial loading pattern and a larger impact of age uncertainty.
 Generally, the loadings suggest a north-south dipole over Greenland for this mode, with positive loadings present in much of southern Greenland, with negative loadings in present in much of the northern part of the region.
-There is a much larger impact related to the standard deviation of the loadings across the ensemble PCA results, such that smaller markers indicate larger uncertainties.
-The PC2 timeseries includes more multidecadal variability than PC1 and is more impacted by age uncertainty.
-A key feature of the timeseries is a peak in values in the late 20th century, which occurs after the pronounced peak in PC1.
-This suggests that unlike the mid-20th century peak in warming apparent in most of the data, this later warming was dominated by contributions from southern Greenland, and counterbalanced by a decline in values in the northern Atlantic Arctic.
+There is a much larger impact of age uncertainty on the loadings in PC2 than in PC1, illustrated by the size of the markers on the map, which are inversely related to the standard deviation of the loadings across the ensemble PCA results, such that smaller markers indicate larger uncertainties.
+The PC2 time series includes more multidecadal variability than PC1 and is more impacted by age uncertainty.
+A key feature of the time se-